 We also know there is no shortage of posts that may leave you feeling angry, frustrated, or in comparison-itis.

 I’m very specific about what I will expose myself to because protecting my emotional energy is so important to me.
-If I follow someone who’s content regularly causes distress, it might be time to mute that person from my feed.
+If I follow someone who’s content regularly causes aggravation, it might be time to mute that person from my feed.

 I could do mindset work and emotional processing around the posts.